If you’ve been wondering, “DKIM vs SPF – What’s the difference?” you’ve come to the right place.

 How to Set Up a DKIM Record

 First, you need to generate a public key.
 You’ll have to log into your email provider’s admin console.
-The steps also vary on your email provider.
+The steps also vary depending on your email provider.

 For G Suite